aharonium/opensiddur.org/posts/HTML/prayers/praxes/theurgy/shimush-tehillim-on-the-theurgical-use-of-psalms-attributed-to-hai-gaon.html.md

 <body>
 Title: שִׁמּוּשׁ תְּהִלִּים‬ | Shimush Tehillim (the Theurgical Use of Psalms), attributed to Hai ben Sherira Gaon<br />
 Primary contributor: hai.ben-sherira<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=11438">http://opensiddur.org/?p=11438</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=11438">http://opensiddur.org/?p=11438</a>
 <p />
 <hr />